bebanjo/labels/readme.md

 ### Tips for printing

-- Page default is `A4`, but with any pages size always print `borderless`
+- Page default is `A4`, but always choose `A4 borderless` when printing

 - Always scale to `100%` so each sticker gets correctly aligned to its spot